pingcap/tispark/docs/userguide.md

 The partition pruning can be applied when the partition expression of the range partition is one of the following:
 * column expression
-* year(expr) where expr is a column and its type is datetime.
+* year(expr) where expr is a column and its type is datetime or string literal but can be parsed as datetime.

 If partition pruning cannot be applied, it is equivalent to doing a table scan over all partitions.